 Assemble, Assess, Assign

 The first step to making a plan for a senior to live independently is to hold a group meeting.
-The meeting could include the senior’s, family members, caregivers, friends, helpful neighbors, and perhaps the help of a geriatric care manager or a health care provider.
+The meeting could include the senior’s, family members, caregivers, friends, helpful neighbors, and perhaps the help of a care management team member or a health care provider.

 The meeting should include an honest discussion about the seniors’ physical and emotional health concerns.
 Assess the level of care and services needed and who will be responsible for: